scottoffen/pipeforge/docs/docs/pipeline-steps.md

 :::danger[Caution]

-- Steps that do NOT have an `Filter` parameter in the attribute will always be registered during the step discovery process.
+- Steps **without** a `Filter` parameter will always be registered during the step discovery and registration process.
-- Steps that DO have an `Filter` parameter in the attribute will only be registered if the same value is passed to the [registration extension method](./step-discovery.md).
+- Steps **with** `Filter` parameter will only be registered if the same value is passed to the [registration extension method](./step-discovery.md).

 :::